CSCfi/csc-user-guide/docs/support/tutorials/many.md

 in the [I/O
 nodes](https://docs.csc.fi/computing/running/creating-job-scripts/#local-storage)
 can solve the problem.
-You can pack small files into a bigger archive file with `tar` command.
+You can pack small files into a bigger archive file with the `tar` command.
 Most importantly, if there are output files that you do not need, find out how to turn off writing those in the first place.

 Please contact <servicedesk@csc.fi> if your workflow needs help to fit into the limits given above.

-## Example case, 80000 independent runs
+## An example case, 80000 independent runs

-In general there are three pieces of input that is needed for designing the
+In general, there are three pieces of input that are needed for designing the
 workflow:

 1. How many runs there will be in total?